Endorois case: Pursuit of the case

+High Court of Kenya

 The Endorois Welfare Management Committee (later the Endorois Welfare Council) was created in 1985.
 In the mid-1990s, the EWC filed the case William Yatich Sitetalia, William Arap Ngasia et al v Baringo County Council.
 The case focused on the government's failed promise to share the revenue of Lake Bogoria Game Reserve with the Endorois.
 The case was brought to the High Court at Nakuru in 1998 and was dismissed.
 This case was brought to the court again in 2000 and was dismissed in April 2002.
 It ruled that the removal had been legal under the Trust Land Act as the establishment of the game reserve superseded the Endorois community's land claim and the government had compensated them.
 The court held that Lake Bogoria was a natural resource and declined to rule on the right to property, stating that the law should not protect land rights based on cultural claims.
 It also noted that the Kenyan Bill of Rights protected property rights for individuals but not for groups.
 The court said, "It is now too late to complain.
 In any case there is no proper identity of the people who were affected by the setting aside of the land to form the game reserve that has been shown to court".

 The EWC appealed their case but considered it unlikely to succeed due to the Kenyan judiciary's inefficiency and lack of clarity about the right to appeal.
 After the High Court case, the government continued to sell the lands of Lake Bogoria, granting a concession to a ruby mining firm in 2002.
 This mining posed a risk of water pollution.
 The Kenya National Commission on Human Rights—an agency created in 2002 after the National Rainbow Coalition took power—stated its willingness to participate in discussions with the Endorois about their case.